-- 1. The facts alleged in none of Part 1 of the amended notice of civil claim are admitted. - 2.
-The facts alleged in all of Part 1 of the amended notice of civil claim are denied. - 3.
-The facts alleged in none of Part 1 of the amended notice of civil claim are outside the knowledge of Vancouver Island Health Authority.
+1. The facts alleged in none of Part 1 of the notice of civil claim are admitted.

+- 2. The facts alleged in all of Part 1 of the notice of civil claim are denied. - 3.
+The facts alleged in none of Part 1 of the notice of civil claim are outside the knowledge of the Health Authority Defendants.